freddiehaddad/fast-track-to-rust/src/multithreaded_rustle.md

 #         (
 #             "scoped_threads.txt",
 #             "When we work with scoped threads, the compiler can clearly see,
-# if the variables we want to use will be avilable to me.
+# if the variables we want to use will be available to me.
-# Because of this visiblity, I'm runtime error free!
+# Because of this visibility, I'm runtime error free!
 # And issues in my code will be exposed by rustc.
 # If this sort of safety is provided at native speeds,
 # there's simply no compelling case to stick with cpp!",